- | 12:00 pm

 Additionally, “through adopting a good breathwork process, you’re bringing a sense of balance into all your bodies, emotional, physical and mental.
 You come to an alignment, a balance which helps the system quieten and calm down for the entire day, be it chaos or neutrality,” says Anuradha Kamath, a wellness coach.

 Incorporating whole foods into your diet can be a good way to start the new year on a healthy note.
 This could include wakame seaweed, onion, tofu, carrot, or pumpkin, which are rich in proteins, minerals, vitamins, and enzymes.
 Not only does this benefit your body, but it also leaves your skin looking young and healthy.
 “We recommend starting the day with a good miso soup: a stellar dish in traditional oriental cuisine.
 It will provide us with many proteins, vitamins, minerals, and enzymes for the new day.
 And you can make it even better by adding wakame seaweed, onion, tofu, carrot, or pumpkin.
-It also keeps your skin looking young and helps to reduce wrinkles,” says Maria Romeralo, a nutrition expert.
+It also keeps your skin looking young and helps to reduce wrinkles,” says Maria Romeralo, a nutrition expert at SHA Wellness Clinic.

 “Take care of your diet, sleep and rest, do physical exercise, have good mental hygiene and maintain proactive behavior and respect your rhythm,” she adds.
 All of these greatly benefit mental and emotional health.